 I began my DH work in a Mellon Foundation-supported “Graduate Concentration in the Digital Humanities” at Yale (2015-16), where I received introductory training in text analysis, topic modeling, network visualization, GIS, and other tools and methods.
-This year-long seminar, led by Professors Inderpal Grewal and Laura Wexler and organized around the theme “(En)Visualizing Knowledge,” focused on DH scholarship engaging explicitly with questions of race, gender, sexuality, and equity.
+This year-long seminar, organized around the theme “(En)Visualizing Knowledge,” focused on DH scholarship engaging explicitly with questions of race, gender, sexuality, and equity.

 Since then, I’ve participated in a Folger Shakespeare Institute seminar on text analysis, organized by the Visualizing English Print project, as well as a week-long course on the Text Encoding Initiative (TEI) run by the Humanities Intensive Learning and Teaching program (HILT 2017).